 - 6.2.
 The purpose of these procedures is to support staff working with adults to develop swift and personalised responses to safeguarding concerns about any adult who may be at risk and provide a framework for the reduction or removal of safeguarding risks for the adult concerned, as well as to secure any support to protect the adult and, where necessary, to help the adult recover and develop resilience. - 6.3.
 Staff should be aware of the six principles underpinning safeguarding work with adults as outlined in paragraph 1.11.
-In addition safeguarding should where possible be person-led and outcome-focused and engage the person in a conversation about how best to respond to their safeguarding situation in a way that enhances involvement, choice and control as well as improving quality of life, wellbeing and safety.

-6.4.
-Safeguarding applies to an adult who:

-- has needs for care and support (where the local authority is or is not involved in meeting those needs) - is experiencing, or at risk of abuse, neglect, or exploitation - because of their care and support needs are unable to protect themselves from either the risk of, or the experience of abuse or neglect - 6.5.
+In addition, safeguarding should where possible be person-led and outcome-focused and engage the person in a conversation about how best to respond to their safeguarding situation in a way that enhances involvement, choice and control as well as improving quality of life, wellbeing and safety. - 6.4.
+Safeguarding applies to an adult who: - has needs for care and support (whether or not the local authority is meeting any of those needs) - is experiencing, or at risk of abuse, neglect or exploitation - as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect - 6.5.
 The Care Act 2014 requires that each local authority to have in place multi agency procedures for safeguarding adults.
 Coram staff working within and across local authority areas should be aware of the relevant local procedures when responding to safeguarding adult concerns.